Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Findings

 \subsubsection{Answer Questions}

 When users enter the app, they have the possibility to give feedback on questions posed by the library (Figure \ref{fig:answer_fig}).
-These questions focus on processes and services of the library as required by the design principles (Figure \ref{fig:design_requirements}).
 The following question types are implemented: Single-choice, multiple-choice, likert scales, open text, and combinations of these options.

-\textbf{Contextualization: } In addition to answering questions, users can contextualize their answers by clicking on the contextualization buttons (bottom buttons in Figure \ref{fig:answer_fig}).
+\textbf{Contextualization: } In addition to answering questions, users can contextualize their answers (Design Principle 4 in Table \ref{tab:design_principles}) by clicking on the contextualization buttons (bottom buttons in Figure \ref{fig:answer_fig}).
 Three types of contextualizations are implemented.
-Users can state with the Importance contextualization how important the question is for the library to improve their services, with the Satisfaction contextualization how satisfied they are with the range of answer options and with the Comment contextualization to provide further comments in an open feedback form (Figure 10 of the Supplementary Materials).
+Users can state with the Importance contextualization how important the question is for the library to improve their services, with the Satisfaction contextualization how satisfied they are with the range of answer options and with the Comment contextualization to provide further comments in an open feedback form (Figure 10 of the Supplementary Material).

-\textbf{Cryptoeconomic incentivization} in the form of blockchain-based tokens is utilized via the Finance 4.0 platform to incentivize the provision of feedback.
+\textbf{Cryptoeconomic Incentivization} in the form of blockchain-based tokens is utilized via the Finance 4.0 platform to incentivize the provision of feedback.
 Figure \ref{fig:token_design} illustrates the design choices of the utilized cryptoeconomic incentives using a taxonomy for DLT systems \citep{ballandies2021decrypting}, as performed by \citet{dobler2019extension}:

 The Money token is pre-mined and is pegged to the Swiss franc, thus being a stable coin collateralized with a fiat currency \citep{mita2019stablecoin}.
 Each token unit is worth 0.20 CHF.
 For each answered question, the user is rewarded with a token unit.